Empowered Community

 • Install water connections to all houses

-In addition to conducting workshops in El Ojochal’s primary school, we work to ensure project sustainability through educating the community about water conservation and good hygiene practices.
+In addition to conducting workshops in El Ojochal’s primary school, we work to ensure project sustainability by educating the community about water conservation and good hygiene practices.
 Student volunteers on Water Brigades have also collaborated with students on Public Health Brigades to host a Health and Hygiene fair in January 2014.
 During the extremely successful event, community members and their children visited a variety of booths designed to teach them about hygiene and sanitation.
 To ensure the sustainability of the project, a Water Council was established and trained by Water Brigades in addition to a Basic Sanitation Committee also trained by Water Brigades.

 Water